aamirshivji21/Prometheus-Intel-X86-Assembler/README.md

 * **Learning:** Through this process, I’ve deepened my understanding of Intel x86 architecture, memory segmentation and fundamentals of compiler and assembler design.
 I've also grown more comfortable with C programming, particularly with low-level system programming.

-* **Recommended:** * Progress will be a lot quicker if you come in with more background knowledge.
-I definitely recommend having already taken COMP273.
-My own progress was slower because I began this project without this course knowledge.
-(It is still very doable without the course!
-Just some extra learning)